johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-browser-policies/HubsSidebarEnabled.md

 If you disable this policy, the Sidebar is never shown.

-If you don’t configure this policy, the Sidebar’s visibility follows the user’s Microsoft Edge settings.
+If you don't configure this policy, the Sidebar's visibility follows the user's Microsoft Edge settings.

+When this policy and [Microsoft365CopilotChatIconEnabled](Microsoft365CopilotChatIconEnabled.md) are both set, [Microsoft365CopilotChatIconEnabled](Microsoft365CopilotChatIconEnabled.md) will override the value for this policy to control the display of Copilot in the toolbar.
+The [Microsoft365CopilotChatIconEnabled](Microsoft365CopilotChatIconEnabled.md) policy will soon be the only means of controlling the display of Copilot in the toolbar.

-Note: The recommended version of this policy—also known as the “Default Settings (users can override)” policy—is obsolete.
+Note: The recommended version of this policy-also known as the "Default Settings (users can override)" policy-is obsolete.
 This policy has never supported the recommended capability.

 ## Supported features